-There have been a few changes made to car loans interest rates as we head into May.
-Over the past month, lenders adjusted variable rate and fixed rate car loan offerings, with some of the top lenders on Mozo’s database increasing and decreasing rates.
-There were no changes to green car loans, however they still sit at competitive lows.
+There have only been a few changes made to car loans interest rates as we head into September.
+Over the past month, there were changes made to variable and fixed rates, across new and used car offerings.
+There was one change made to green car loans.

-For new car loans in May, Northern Inland Credit Union offers the lowest car loan interest rates in the Mozo database for both fixed and variable options at 3.99% (4.58% comparison rate*).
-When it comes to used car loans, Queensland Country Bank now leads the pack in the variable space offering low rate of 3.99% (4.60% comparison rate*).
-And for fixed rates Auswide Bank has the most competitive option at 4.40% (5.01% comparison rate*).
+Despite these changes, when it comes to leading rates there has been no movement over August.
+For new car loans in July, Northern Inland Credit Union offers the lowest car loan interest rates in the Mozo database for both fixed and variable options at 3.99% (4.58% comparison rate*).
+When it comes to used car loans, Queensland Country Bank now leads the pack in the variable space offering low rate of 3.99% (4.52% comparison rate*).
+And for fixed rates Auswide Bank has the most competitive option at 4.49% (5.10% comparison rate*).

 Green car loan rates remain low this month.
 Loans.com.au continues to dominate this space with its fixed rate offering from 3.97% (4.52% comparison rate*).